vanpho93/nest-graphql-example/README.md

 ## Description

-An example of a NestJS application that uses GraphQL with MongoDB.
+An example of a NestJS application that uses GraphQL with TypeORM.

 ## Installation